totuni/esp-studio-examplesII/InputStreams/source/README.md

 ### Use Case

-Kafka source connectors are used for:
+The Kafka source connectors are used for the following scenarios:

 - Ingesting large-scale event data from operational systems.
 - Streaming logs, sensor readings, financial transactions, or telemetry data.